bodywork-ml/bodywork-docs/docs/installation.md

 ## Required Python Version

 Bodywork has been built and tested using Python 3.8.
 We recommend that Bodywork-compatible ML projects should also be developed and tested using Python 3.8, but in-practice your code is likely to work with other versions.

+## Required Operating System

+The Bodywork CLI has been developed for MacOS, Linux and Windows operating systems.